mbari-org/sdcat/README.md

             ├── det_filtered                    # The filtered detections from the model
                 ├── crops                       # Crops of the detections ├── dino_vits8...date           # The clustering results - one folder per each run of the clustering algorithm
-                ├── dino_vits8..exemplars.csv   # Exemplar embeddings - examples with the highest cosine similarity within a cluster
                 ├── dino_vits8..detections.csv  # The detections with the cluster id
             ├── stats.txt                       # Statistics of the detections
             └── vizresults                      # Visualizations of the detections (boxes overlaid on images)